 But how can we reduce the magnitude of the coefficient?
 For this purpose, we have a different regression that uses regularization to overcome this.
 They are Ridge regression, Lasso regression, and elastic net regression.
 I have covered all this technique in a different blog post.
 For more information, you can refer to Logistic Regression, Ridge regression, Lasso regression, and Elastic Net regression.

-In this post, we have learned the concepts of linear regression as well as maths behind it.
+In this post, we have learned the concepts of linear regression as well as the maths behind it.
 Also, we have applied linear regression on real-life datasets.
 So I hope you are now able to relate the concepts that we have learned with the case study.